outpace/config/README.md

 (defconfig var-with-default 42)

 (defconfig ^:dynamic *rebindable-var*)

+(defconfig! required-var)
 ```

 As shown above, the `defconfig` form supports anything a regular `def` form does.
+Additionally, you can use `defconfig!` to throw an error if no configured value is provided.

 The `outpace.config` namespace includes the current state of the configuration, and while it can be used by code to explicitly pull config values, **this is strongly discouraged**; just use `defconfig`.